How does one select the right type of Asanas?

 Methods

 The Asana practices were carried on for a longer duration.
 This provided a chance for prolonged mental participation, synchronization and direction.
 Thinking precedes action and unless the mind is well under control, merely developing the body may later weaken it.
 The Yogis therefore took into account the psychological aspect of our personalities.
-The well-known physiologist Matveyev said: “The Yogis demonstrate pronounced endeavour to consciously direct the activity of certain organs, even of certain glands and internal secretions and maintain that they scored along the line.
+The well-known physiologist Matveyev said: “The Yogis demonstrate pronounced endeavour to consciously direct the activity of certain organs, even of certain glands and internal secretions and maintain that they scored along the line.”

 Right and Wrong Directions

-Talasana or Palm Tree Pose
+Talasana or Palm Tree Pose (focus on the synchronization of breath and movement) |

 With the practice of the third step, the Asanas, we overcome unsteadiness, inertia and other impurities.
 We might even perfect the steadfastness (Siddhi) that involves the mind even further (Samapatti) but this is an exception.
 We must not aim at too many things at the start.
 In fact, each step of the Eight-fold Path (Ashtanga) has only a certain strength to impart.